jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 Ravenloft, he bid the party farewell and they melted into a swarm of bats (I know I said just one, but this makes more sense) and flew away.

+## Player characters

+### Musu: Level 3 Human Fighter (Champion)

+* Alignment: **Lawful Neutral**.
+I obey laws, traditions, or my own strict code to promote order and society above all else.
+* Soldier Background
+  * Feature: Military Rank
+  * Traits: Fought as a gladiator for years.
+Seeks to dominate similar rival.
+  * Ideal: Only combat proves worth.
+  * Bond: Serves with childhood rival.
+  * Flaw: Traumatized by battle magic.
+* Human traits: 36 years old, medium size (6' 1", 178 lbs.)
+* Fighter Class Features:
+  * Fighting Style: Defense
+  * Second Wind
+  * Maneuver Save DC 13
+  * Action Surge

+Musu was born in a small fishing village and has pleasant memories of childhood until the slavers came.
+They killed his father, chained him, his mother, and his one older sister.
+Musu was sold into conscripted military service and eventually rose through the ranks under promises that his mother and sister were being supported as long as he continued to serve and win battles.

+Eventually, Musu discovered the lies: according to a superior his mother was dead and his sister was missing.
+Musu killed that commander and was sent to the gladiator pits.
+He fought for years, eventually gaining his freedom through combat and the timely death of specific pit bosses during a raid + slave revolt.

+Musu searched for his mother (deceased?) and sister for years, but information is hard to come by.
+His search continues, funded by miscellaneous adventuring jobs that promise to pay well.